 - Be gentle when brushing.
 Start at the ends and work up.
 As you brush or comb, gently hold the mid-lengths of the hair to avoid pulling at the roots.

 - Wash hair in warm water.
 Avoid hot temperatures.
 They exacerbate dryness and damage.

-- After washing, gently pat hair dry.
+- After washing, gently pat your hair dry.
 Rubbing hair causes breakage and increases tangles.
 Try using a microfibre towel.

 - Let your hair down.
-A ponytail is a great way of styling hair but wearing it too tight, can put tension on the roots.
+A ponytail is a great way of styling hair.
+But wearing it too tight can put tension on the roots.
 Find a style that’s easy to wear down and suits your lifestyle.

 - Give your hair a break.
 Air dry hair once a week.

 - Get your hat on!
 Are you heading to sunnier climes?
 Wear a fabulous sun hat to protect your hair from the midday sun.

 - Wear a swimming cap to protect hair from chlorine damage.
 Multi-task and apply a deep conditioning hair mask and pop on your swimming cap.